-Poster prize winner at XXXV Congress of ESCRS
+Poster prize winners at XXXV ESCRS Congress

 Lionel Raj Daniel Ponniah, winner of the Poster Prize in the Refractive Category at the XXXV Congress of the ESCRS

 First prize in the refractive category prize went to Lional Raj Daniel Ponniah, India, for “Femto modified keratoconic eyes and intracorneal lenticular transplantation (stromal augmentation technique): an effective alternative to DALK”.

 The poster describes outcomes achieved with what is in essence a reverse SMILE technique.
 It involves fashioning a donor corneal stromal lenticule 140-200 microns thick, 7.5-8.5mm in diameter, with a femtosecond laser, followed by the creation of an intrastromal pocket, again using femto lasers, with two incisions 180 degrees apart in the non-scarred keratoconic eye, through which the donor lenticule

 The presentation includes the findings of a prospective non-randomised comparative clinical study comparing the six-months outcome of 15 keratoconic eyes that underwent the stromal augmentation technique with those of 15 keratoconic eyes that underwent deep anterior lamellar keratoplasty (DALK).
 It showed that vision improved by four lines and two lines, respectively, after stromal augmentation and DALK.